mosra/m.css/doc/plugins/htmlsanity.rst

 of long words being wrapped on new lines.

-The hyphenation is done using `Pyphen <http://pyphen.org/>`_ and is applied to whole document contents and article summaries (except for literal and raw blocks, of course).
-All other fields including document title are excluded from hyphenation.
+The hyphenation is done using `Pyphen <http://pyphen.org/>`_ and is applied to whole document contents and fields that are included in the :py:`FORMATTED_FIELDS`.
+All other fields including document title are excluded from hyphenation, the same goes for literal and raw blocks.
 You can see it in practice in the following convoluted example, it's also language-aware:

 .. code-figure::